Skip to content

 tilia.ibot.cas.cz tilia.metacentrum.cz /storage/pruhonice1-ibot Debian 12 Pruhonice

-zuphux.cerit-sc.cz zuphux.metacentrum.cz /storage/brno12-cerit CentOS 7.9 Brno
+zuphux.cerit-sc.cz zuphux.metacentrum.cz /storage/brno12-cerit CentOS 7.9 Brno Serves solely as a frontend to submit to uv queue(s) from

-elmo.elixir-czech.cz elmo.metacentrum.cz /storage/praha5-elixir Debian 11 Praha
+elmo.elixir-czech.cz elmo.metacentrum.cz /storage/praha5-elixir Debian 12 Praha Dedicated to Elixir users

-oven.ics.muni.cz oven.metacentrum.cz /storage/brno2 Debian 12 Brno Reserved to access oven node only
+oven.metacentrum.cz /storage/brno2 Debian 12 Brno Reserved to access oven node only

-luna.fzu.cz luna.metacentrum.cz /storage/praha1 Debian 11 Praha Reserved for FZU users
+luna.fzu.cz luna.metacentrum.cz /storage/praha1 Debian 12 Praha Reserved for FZU users

 Frontend do's and dont's